- Home

 6) Coordination, Planning & Evaluation

-This component is the responsibility of the Program Director, Daniel Caywood.
-He is responsible for the day to day operations of the DWI Offender Supervision Program.
-He oversees budget preparation and administration, program reporting requirements, staff supervision, general planning, and administration of office and program functions.
+This component is the responsibility of the Program Director.
+The Director is responsible for the day to day operations of the DWI Offender Supervision Program.
+The Director oversees budget preparation and administration, program reporting requirements, staff supervision, general planning, and administration of office and program functions.
 The program director oversees all funded components to ensure success and efficiency.